 "Want more coffee?"

 A notification lit up her screen—another gallery interested in her latest series.
-The blue glow caught the edges of Jun-ho's face, reminding her of last night, of the map's strange light painting their skin.
+The blue glow from her screen caught the edges of Jun-ho's face, reminding her of last night, of the map's strange light painting their skin.
 She pushed the thought away.

 The advertising board outside flickered again, drawing her attention.
 A young couple this time—the AI paused for a microsecond before snapping back to its generic commercial.
-Maya watched their synchronised steps with a hidden smile, taking quiet pleasure as the machine failed to find anything they needed.
+Maya watched their synchronised steps with a hidden smile, taking quiet pleasure as the machine failed to find anything to sell them.

 "I should get going," Jun-ho said, setting down his mug.
 "Meeting some people about that thing we discussed."